-13. .
-Address of Facility: 14. .
-Year it was built: 15. .
-Is the property on a local or national list and/or regis stered as a historic property? ☐ Yes □ No ☐ Don't Know 16.
-16. Select how your project will serve Low and Moderate Income People (Choose one if applicable): ☐ Benefit to LMI individuals income information must be • of total beneficiaries of progra all participants) am must be LMI and type of population served, i. e.: Elderly, Seve , Illiterate Adults in the program qualify as low erely Disabled Adults, Abused s , Persons with AIDS, Migran l Children, Battered
+13. Address of Facility: ----- --------- ---- -----------

+14. Year it was built:

+15. Is the property on a local or national list and/or registered as a historic property?

+🗆 Yes

+🗆 No

+🗆 Don't Know

+16. Select how your project will serve Low and Moderate Income People (Choose one if applicable):

+□ Benefit to LMI individuals (at least 51% of total beneficiaries of program must be LMI and income information must be gathered from all participants)

+□ Presumed Benefit (all individuals served in the program qualify as low income because of the type of population served, i.e.: Elderly, Severely Disabled Adults, Abused Children, Battered Spouses, Homeless Persons, Illiterate Adults, Persons with AIDS, Migrant Farm Workers.
+Income information does not have to be collected.)

-⊠ Benefit to an area that is primarily residential and is in an eligible census tract (at least 30.34% of residents are LMI).
+Benefit to an area that is primarily residential and is located in an eligible census tract (at least 30.34% of residents are LMI).
 See instructions for a list of eligible census tracts.)
-Provide list of census tracts: 202600, 202301, 202302 ☐ Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household) The contract of the second of □ Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals) ☐ Project serves residents of a NRSA and agency is a certified CBDO.
-Provide name of NRSA: ☐ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
-Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties. □ ADA Rehabilitation of a public facility or public improvement
+Provide list of census tracts:

+□ Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household)

+\Box Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals)

+□ Project serves residents of a NRSA and agency is a certified CBDO.
+Provide name of NRSA:

+□ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
+Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties.

+ADA Rehabilitation of a public facility or public improvement